Analysis of affordable housing need

 Property Type Number let

-A total of 503 properties were let during the year.
-General needs properties accounted for 398 of these.
-The other 105 were sheltered, 1 and 2-bed properties for older people.
+A total of 340 properties were let during the year.
+General needs properties accounted for 252 of these.
+Most of the other 88 were sheltered, 1 and 2 bed properties for older people, and there were a handful of lets to supported housing.

 Property size Number let